-Mr. E. E. Dickinson of Los Angeles; he sought a silver cup.
+Mr. E. E. Dickinson of Los Angeles; he sought a silver cup

-Sri Yukteswar and myself in Calcutta, 1995.
-He is carrying the gift umbrell-cane.
+Sri Yukteswar and myself in Calcutta, 1935.
+He is carrying the gift umbrella-cane

-A group of Ranchi stydents and teachers pose with the venerable Maharah of Kasimbazar (at center, in white).
-In 1918 he gave his

-Kasimbazar Palace and twenty-five acres in Ranchi as a permanent site for m yoga school for boys.
+A group of Ranchi students and teachers pose with the venerable Maharaja of Kasimbazar (at center, in white).
+In 1918 he gave his Kasimbazar Palace and twenty-five acres in Ranchi as a permanent site for my yoga school for boys.